List of ambassadors of the United States to the United Kingdom

-The United States ambassador to the United Kingdom (known formally as the ambassador of the United States to the Court of St James's) is the official representative of the president of the United States and the American government to the monarch and government of the United Kingdom.
-The position is held by Jane D. Hartley, who presented her credentials to Queen Elizabeth II on July 19, 2022.
+The United States ambassador to the United Kingdom, formally the ambassador of the United States of America to the Court of St James's, is the official representative of the president and the United States government to the British monarch (the Court of St James's) and the government of the United Kingdom.
+The position is currently held by Warren Stephens, who presented his credentials to King Charles III on May 21, 2025.

-The position is regarded as one of the most prestigious posts in the United States Foreign Service due to the "Special Relationship" between the United States and United Kingdom.
-The ambassadorship has been held by various notable politicians, including five who would later become presidents: John Adams, James Monroe, John Quincy Adams, Martin Van Buren and James Buchanan.
+The position is regarded as one of the most prestigious posts in the United States Foreign Service due to the "special relationship" between the United States and the United Kingdom.
+The ambassadorship has been held by various notable politicians, including five who would later become president: John Adams, James Monroe, John Quincy Adams, Martin Van Buren and James Buchanan.
 However, the modern tendency of American presidents (of both parties) is to appoint keen political fundraisers from previous presidential campaigns, despite the importance and prestige of the office.

 The ambassador and executive staff work at the American Embassy in Nine Elms, London.
 The official residence of the ambassador is Winfield House in Regent's Park.

 Duties

-The ambassador's main duty is to present US policies to the government of the United Kingdom and its people, as well as report British policies and views to the federal government of the United States.
+The ambassador's main duty is to present U.S. policies to the government of the United Kingdom and its people, as well as report British policies and views to the federal government of the United States.
 The ambassador serves as a primary channel of communication between the two nations and plays an important role in treaty negotiations.

 The ambassador is the head of the United States' consular service in the United Kingdom.
 As well as directing diplomatic activity in support of trade, the ambassador is ultimately responsible for visa services and for the provision of consular support to American citizens in the UK and oversees cultural relations between the two countries.